ericvolp12/ericvolp12.github.io/_posts/2016-11-23-floatplane.md

 The first incarnation of Floatplane was a simple in-forum signup with a monthly payment and a direct download of DRM free videos for valid users.

-The promised future of Floatplane club was to bring back a service like Vesssel was in its heyday, a beautiful streaming service with a variety of quality settings, great features, friendly communities, and early, ad free, releases.
+The promised future of Floatplane club was to bring back a service like Vessel was in its heyday, a beautiful streaming service with a variety of quality settings, great features, friendly communities, and early, ad free, releases.

 Well, I just so happened to make it onto the team that would bring Floatplane to the masses in a few short weeks.